hak5/keycroc-payloads/README.md

 Once you have developed your payload, you are encouraged to contribute to this repository by submitting a Pull Request.
 Reviewed and Approved pull requests will add your payload to this repository, where they may be publically available.

 # Please adhere to the following best practices and style guides when submitting a payload.
-### Purely Desctructive payloads will not be accepted.
+### Purely destructive payloads will not be accepted.
 No, it's not "just a prank".

 Payloads should be submitted to the most appropriate category directory.
 These include credentials, exfiltration, phishing, prank, recon, etc.